gbirke/factory-book/chapters/environments.rst

 Responsibility Principle <SRP>`_ or `DRY Principle <DRY>`_ - the purpose of a factory is to build defaults - if your defaults change, you'll have to change the factory (and of course your configuration), but nothing else.
-At the moment you'd also have to change all the test, but later sections in this chapter will show how you can create a test environment factory shared by all your classes.
+At the moment you'd also have to change all the tests, but later sections in this chapter will show how you can create a test environment factory shared by all your classes.